 Cary, Samuel Fenton

 William Daniel became a Maryland lawyer in 1851.
 Upon election to the state legislature in 1857, he promoted local option laws.
 Mr. Daniel became president of the Maryland Temperance Alliance when it was formed in 1872.
-He served as chair of the 1884 national convention of the Prohibition Party.
-It elected him to serve as its vice-presidential candidate in the 1884 elections.
+He also served as chair of the 1884 national convention of the Prohibition Party.
+It elected him to serve as its vice-presidential candidate in the 1884 election.

 Faris, Herman P.

 Herman P. Faris was born in 1858 and became a banker in Missouri.
 He was treasurer of the Prohibition National Committee for many years.
-Faris was twice the Prohibition Party candidate for governor of Missouri.
+Faris was twice the Party candidate for governor of Missouri.
 In 1924 he was the Party’s candidate for president.